 - Requests to create table entities for metrics.

-If you have configured a data retention policy, you are not charged for delete transactions when Storage Analytics deletes old logging and metrics data.
-However, delete transactions from a client are billable.
+If you have configured a data retention policy, you can reduce the spending by deleting old logging and metrics data.
 For more information about retention policies, see Setting a Storage Analytics Data Retention Policy.

 Understanding billable requests